mesosphere/dcos-commons/docs/developer-guide.md

 All of the interfaces of the ServiceSpec  have default implementations.
 For example, the ServiceSpec interface is implemented by the [DefaultServiceSpec](https://github.com/mesosphere/dcos-commons/blob/master/sdk/scheduler/src/main/java/com/mesosphere/sdk/specification/DefaultServiceSpec.java).
 The default interface implementations also provide convenient fluent style construction.
 For example a DefaultServiceSpec can be constructed in the following way:

     DefaultServiceSpec.newBuilder()

         .name(SERVICE_NAME)

         .role(ROLE)

         .principal(PRINCIPAL)

         .apiPort(8080)

         .zookeeperConnection("foo.bar.com")

         .pods(Arrays.asList(pods))

         .build();

 The same pattern holds for all components of the ServiceSpec.
-R[esource sets](#heading=h.3fd6cn4qcjw0) are one area of difference between Java and YAML ServiceSpec definitions.
+[Resource sets](#resource-sets) are one area of difference between Java and YAML ServiceSpec definitions.
 While the YAML interface allows specification with implicitly defined resource sets, the Java interface is more strict and requires explicit use of resource sets when implementing a [TaskSpec](https://github.com/mesosphere/dcos-commons/blob/master/sdk/scheduler/src/main/java/com/mesosphere/sdk/specification/TaskSpec.java).

+<a name="placement-rules"></a>
 ### Placement Rules

 The physical location of tasks in Mesos clusters has important implications for the availability and robustness to data loss of stateful services.
 You can control the placement of pods by adding placement rules to PodSpecs.

 You can add placement constraints to a PodSpec that has already been defined either through YAML or Java.
-This Java interface allows full customization of placement logic, whereas the [YAML interface](#heading=h.punywaiw8yuh) only supports specifying Marathon-style constraints.
+This Java interface allows full customization of placement logic, whereas the [YAML interface](#placement-rules) only supports specifying Marathon-style constraints.
 Note that the two will automatically be ANDed together if they are both provided.
 This allows users to specify their own deployment constraints on top of any hardcoded service constraints.

 One common placement constraint is to avoid placing pods of the same type together in order to avoid correlated failures.
 If, for example, you want to deploy all pods of type "hello" on different Mesos agents, extend the PodSpec as follows:

     PodSpec helloPodSpec = DefaultPodSpec.newBuilder(helloPodSpec)

             .placementRule(TaskTypeRule.avoid("hello"))

             .build();

 This is equivalent to specifying a "hostname:UNIQUE" Marathon constraint in your YAML specification.
 Let’s look at a more complicated placement rule and how multiple rules may be composed.
 If, for example, pods of type “hello” should avoid both pods of the same type and colocate with those of “world” type, this could be expressed as:

     PodSpec helloPodSpec = DefaultPodSpec.newBuilder(helloPodSpec)

             .placementRule(

                     new AndRule(

                             TaskTypeRule.avoid("hello"),

                             TaskTypeRule.colocateWith("world")))

             .build();

 In addition to the AndRule, OrRule and NotRule are also available to complete the necessary suite of boolean operators.
 Many placement rules for common scenarios are already provided by the SDK.
 Consult the com.mesosphere.sdk.offer.constrain package to find the list of placement rules currently available.
 [A practical example is also available in the HDFS framework](https://github.com/mesosphere/dcos-commons/blob/50e54727/frameworks/hdfs/src/main/java/com/mesosphere/sdk/hdfs/scheduler/Main.java#L52-L69).

+<a name="custom-plans-java"></a>
 ## Custom Plans (Java)

 The YAML-based definition of plans is limited to defining custom deployment plans.
 You can use of the appropriate [Java plan interface](https://github.com/mesosphere/dcos-commons/blob/master/sdk/scheduler/src/main/java/com/mesosphere/sdk/scheduler/plan/Plan.java) for arbitrary flexibility in plan construction, be it for service deployment or any other purpose by [s](https://github.com/mesosphere/dcos-commons/blob/master/sdk/scheduler/src/main/java/com/mesosphere/sdk/scheduler/plan/Plan.java).
 Default implementations of all interfaces are provided.
 [DefaultPlan](https://github.com/mesosphere/dcos-commons/blob/master/sdk/scheduler/src/main/java/com/mesosphere/sdk/scheduler/plan/DefaultPlan.java), [DefaultPhase](https://github.com/mesosphere/dcos-commons/blob/master/sdk/scheduler/src/main/java/com/mesosphere/sdk/scheduler/plan/DefaultPhase.java), and [DefaultStep](https://github.com/mesosphere/dcos-commons/blob/master/sdk/scheduler/src/main/java/com/mesosphere/sdk/scheduler/plan/DefaultStep.java) will be of interest to advanced service authors.

+<a name="internals"></a>
 ### Internals

 Understanding plan execution can help you take advantage of the full capabilities of creating custom plans.